akpante3/fifa-cards/README.md

 - Pagination
 - Sorting
 - make the menu bar functional
-- improve typescript around the project
+- Improve TypeScript usage in the components the project
 -

 <p align="right">(<a href="#readme-top">back to top</a>)</p>